 In addition to receiving a fair wage and safe working environment, employees receive tax-free transportation allowance, an annual bonus, medical coverage, pension/savings, access to interest-free loans, and time off for education.
 This factory was founded in 2006, and some of their current employees have been with them since day one!

-“Before coming to Sabahar, I was not working.
+“Before coming here, I was not working.
 Sometimes I was supported by my family but often, I was begging for money.
 People did not want to speak with me or be with me.
 People did not respect me.
 I was ashamed of what I wore and who I was.
 I remember, whenever I went places, I would wait for everyone to go in front of me before I would move.
 I didn’t want anyone to see me.

-When I joined Sabahar, there were only 10 people in the company.
+When I joined this company, there were only 10 people in the company.
 I did not have a specific job.
 All of us did everything.
 I worked making bobbins for the weavers, I washed the fabrics and things like that.
 When the company grew, I specialized and started working in the finishing department.

 My job has changed a lot.
 Before I was just doing finishing work.
 It was the same task all day long.
 I would sew on labels, cut off the excess threads and prepare the products for export.
 Since I have been promoted to Quality Control and Fringing Supervisor, I relate with our export buyers.
 My job is to check quality.
 I am still trying to understand the type of products that need to be exported.
-I am also learning how each of the materials need to be handled.
+I am also learning how each of the materials needs to be handled.
 It is much more detailed work than what I did before.
 My salary is also increased from before.

 I like to give my opinions and my ideas in meetings.
 I can talk openly with my supervisor, which I really like.
 I saw that our system for managing the fringing staff was not very professional.
 I suggested a new system to the HR department and her supervisor and they accepted the proposal.
 They are now modifying the way in which the department works.